jorgermduarte/isec-poo-natural-reserve/docs/meta2.md

   - [x] implement the exec_command_restore command
 - [x] do a project global check
   - [x] add validation for integers on the board size setup ( verify max size too )
-  - [ ] add validations on the commands that ask line/columns (check if the line/column is valid)
+  - [x] add validations on the commands that ask line/columns (check if the line/column is valid)
-  - [ ] verify if the kill command should invoke the body animal type on the location
   - [x] do a change to the slide command ????? or not?
     - [x] changed the visible area display
   - [x] verify the animals/foods properties and correct if necessary
-  - [ ] be aware / do a global checkup of the pointers/ memory to remove completely using the store/restore and kill commands
-  - [ ] only one food per position should be allowed
 - [x] have a meeting to decide the main functions necessary to the animals interactions
 - [x] implement the "daily" function inside the execute_command_n
   - [x] finish the execute_command_n command